aazaff/teachPaleobiology/CourseDocuments/paleobiologySyllabus.md

 In addition to the theoretical framework discussed above, this course places a strong emphasis on practical skills, especially data analytics.
 This includes downloading data sets, entering and editing data, and statistical analysis of those data.
 Ideally, at the end of this course, you will be able to construct and test your own paleobiological hypotheses using available online databases.

-In particular, we will use the [R statistical software](https://github.com/aazaff/startLearn.R/blob/master/README.md), the [Paleobiology Database](https://paleobiodb.org/#/), and the [Macrostrat Database](https://macrostrat.org/).
+In particular, we will use the [R statistical software](https://github.com/aazaff/startLearn.R/blob/master/README.md), the [Paleobiology Database](https://paleobiodb.org/#/), [Github](https://github.com), and the [Macrostrat Database](https://macrostrat.org/).
 All of these services are free, available online, and work with Mac, Windows, or Linux systems.
 R is an especially powerful tool that is highly sought after in the job market.
-Companies like Google, Microsoft, and Amazon, as well as most major Universities and graduate programs are looking for R proficiency.
+Companies like Google, Microsoft, and Amazon, as well as most major Universities and graduate programs are looking for R and Git proficiency.

 ## COURSEWORK ORGANIZATION